istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 1. Use `Ctrl+C` in the terminal you started in step 1 to stop the port-forward command.

-1. Print the log of Pilot and search for `rbac` with the following command:
+1. Print the log of Istiod and search for `rbac` with the following command:

     {{< tip >}}
     You probably need to first delete and then re-apply your authorization policies so that